kevinblumenfeld/PSCloudTools/Readme.md

 # Project Name

-PSCloudTool - A series of Office 365 tools
+ PSCompliance: A set of tools to report on cloud compliance objects.

 ## Installation

-TODO: Describe the installation process
+Drop the entire module (including folder structure) in any path found when running: PS C:\> $env:PSModulePath

 ## Usage

-TODO: Write usage instructions

 ## History

-TODO: Write history